smdelacruz/codewars/README.md

 This repo is my personal solutions on codewars kata.
-Each file is a problem from which I included best practices solutions from other code warriors.
+Each file is a problem from which I included best practices solutions from other code warriors.xs
-Chen Yi Hsuan is ugly

 ### Functions
 #### maketrans(); translate()